teamworktf/teamwork_server_beacon/README.md

 5. Execute `python request_beacon.py` (Linux) or `request_beacon.exe` (Windows).
 6. Follow the steps, it will automaticly write the signature into your server's config file.
 7. Make sure you restart the server.
-8. Check with the [online tool](https://teamwork.tf/community/beacon/verify), if it worked (might take up to 19 minutes).
+8. Check with the [online tool](https://teamwork.tf/community/beacon/verify), if it worked (wait at least 10 minutes before trying).
 9. Add a new item to your personal agenda, exactly one year from now with the title `REQUEST NEW TW TOKENS FOR SERVERS!!`.

 As said before, the beacon will only be valid for 1y2m, if the validity expires the token will be no longer valid.
 At this point the specification will ignore your beacon.